ERISA Alert: An Update on Health and Welfare and Retirement Plans

 What does your TPA do when a participant requests documents?
 Requests for documents frequently fall through the cracks when they are sent to a claims administrator.
 Courts regularly assess penalties for failure to produce documents upon request within 30 days.
-The U.S. Department of Labor recently issued an informational letter reminding group health plans and other benefit plans that participants have a right to appoint someone to act as their authorized representative with respect to the claims process, which includes the right to request documents.
+The U.S. Department of Labor recently issued an information letter reminding group health plans and other benefit plans that participants have a right to appoint someone to act as their authorized representative with respect to the claims process, which includes the right to request documents.
 Group health plan sponsors should ensure that their claims administrator will forward requests for plan documents to the plan administrator and that there is a process in place for responding to such a request.
 Group health plans may want to designate and communicate to employees where request for documents are to be submitted to avoid having document requests go answered, and to minimize the risk of penalties and allegations of failure to provide documentation, which might complicate the employer’s position in litigation.

 Where is the Affordable Care Act today and how should employers plan for benefits in 2020?
 Many different parts of the Affordable Care Act have been challenged in a number of courts.
 The constitutionality of the Affordable Care Act was most recently challenged in a case that is now before the Fifth Circuit Court of Appeals.
-While briefing was submitted last week, it is likely that we will not see a final decision that binds all 50 states for some time (or at least not in time for planning for calendar year plans for 2020).
+While briefing was submitted late in March, it is likely that we will not see a final decision that binds all 50 states for some time (or at least not in time for planning for calendar year plans for 2020).
 So employers who have employees in multiple states will likely not see the issues in this challenge to the Affordable Care Act resolved for some time.
 Continued compliance with the Affordable Care Act will be required, including the reporting of an employer’s offer of health coverage on Forms 1094-C and 1095-C. The Internal Revenue Service (IRS) recently updated its website on those reporting requirements, removing many of the transitional rules that are expiring.
 The update included an extension of relief from penalties for failing to report on the Forms 1095-C for 2016 through 2018 if the failure was due to incorrect or incomplete information on such forms.
-However, it also clearly stated that the good faith effort relief is not provided if you are unable to show a good faith effort to comply, if you fail to timely file the Form with the IRS, or if you fail to furnish the Form in a timely manner to the individual employees.
-It also included a reminder that the penalty for failure to file or furnish such statements/reports may apply if the standards for reasonable cause are met.
+However, it also clearly stated that the good faith effort relief is not provided if you are unable to show a good faith effort to comply such as if you fail to timely file the Forms with the IRS with the IRS, or if you fail to furnish the Form in a timely manner to the individual employees.
+It also included a reminder that the penalty for failure to file or furnish such statements/reports may apply if the standards for reasonable cause are not met.
 It is important to remember that the employer must request the waiver of the penalties for reasonable cause.
 Two new questions were added that clarify that an employer does not count a full-time employee who has coverage under TRICARE or a VA health benefit program in determining if it has 50 full-time equivalent employees and is subject to the employer shared responsibility tax, but employers must consider the employee who has coverage under TRICARE or a VA health benefit program when it determines if it has offered coverage to 95% of its full-time employees.
 It also added a clarification regarding whether an offer of coverage provided an effective opportunity to enroll.

 Retirement Plan Update

 Retirement plan fee litigation settlements make news.
-Late last Thursday, a new settlement of a class action case based on fees paid from a 401(k) plan was released.The numbers on these settlements always sound large.
+Recently, a new settlement of a class action based on fees paid from a 401(k) plan was released.The numbers on these settlements always sound large.
 Plan sponsors should review their vendor agreements with the service providers to their retirement plans, as well as their fiduciary process for selecting, retaining and monitoring plan record keepers and other service providers.
 It is important to periodically conduct a check up on a plan’s fiduciary procedures and how such procedures are documented.
 Plan sponsors should also consider reviewing their insurance coverage to make sure it includes ERISA fiduciary coverage and to identify what is covered and excluded from such coverage.

 Retirement Plan Legislation.
 On April 2, the House Ways and Means Committee voted to pass H.R.
 1994, the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, out of the Committee.
 The Bill includes a number of changes to 401(k) plans.
 One of the changes alters the funding rules for community newspapers.
 Other changes impact the operation of participant loans utilizing credit cards or similar cards, the continued participation of long-term employees whose hours drop below 1000 hours, but remain above 500 hours in a 401(k) plan, new distributions or withdrawals for birth of a child or adoption, and a number of changes related to lifetime income disclosures and selection of lifetime income providers.
 It also includes other changes related to 403(b) arrangements, benefits for volunteer firefighters and emergency responders.
 It proposed an increase in the penalties for failure to file retirement plan returns.
 It is still early in the legislative process, but this legislation includes items that may be able to survive the congressional process and impact benefit plan provisions and administration.
 A summary of the Bill passed out of Committee can be found here.